 Finding Grant Organizations

 Determine whether you are eligible for a grant through the Individual Water and Waste program funded by the United States Department of Agriculture.
-The grants in this program can be used to for installing plumbing systems and fixtures.
-The funding can also be used for utility fees and connections services.
+The grants in this program can be used for installing plumbing systems and fixtures.
+The funding can also be used for utility fees and connection services.

 Getting an Estimate

 Decide on the kitchen remodeling plans you are going to make.
 Get an estimate of the costs for your remodeling plans.
 Consult the local yellow pages to find a reputable contractor in the area.
 Contact the contractor to get an accurate estimate.
 Most contractors will perform this service free of charge.

 Be sure you have all of the necessary personal information required for completing an application.
 Tax returns and pay stubs should be properly organized and if necessary, photocopied to submit along with the application form to the grant organizations.